divyenth/Python_Scripts/Pdf merge/Readme.md

 ## Prerequisites
 1. Pip install PyPDF2
 2. make sure the files you want to combine and the script are in the same folder
+3. The filenames should not contain any blank spackes.

 ## Runnig the script
 Run the script in the terminal as